barinbritva/sphinx-rt/README.md

 Library for a easy work with Sphinx RT indexes for PHP

-## Warning ##

-Excuse my English.
-Original instruction written on Russian.
-I would be pleased, if anybody will translate it to correct English.

 ## Entry ##

 This class created for work with Sphinx (search engine) RT indexes through SphinxQL.